flexatone/present-df-typing/doc/dft/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="3">

+- Pandas does not support generic specification of containers
 - `pandas-stubs`
     - Built from Microsoft and VirtusLabs
     - Offers a generic `Series` but with an untyped index
     - Does not offer a generic `Frame`
 - `nptyping`
     - Offers alternative generic types
-    - Uses strings to document components
+    - Uses strings to define components
         - `NDArray[Shape["2, 2"], Int]`
         - `DataFrame[S["name: Str, x: Float, y: Float"]]`